GolosChain/golos-reference/cli_wallet_cookbook.md

 ### Transferring Currency
 Your newly-created account doesn't have any funds in it yet, the `nathan` account still has all the money.
-To send some CORE from `nathan` to your account, use the `transfer` command:
+To send some GOLOS from `nathan` to your account, use the `transfer` command:
 ```
-unlocked >>> transfer nathan my-account 10000 CORE "have some CORE" true
+unlocked >>> transfer nathan my-account 10000 GOLOS "have some GOLOS" true
 ```
 ### Becoming a Witness
 To become a witness and be able to produce blocks, you first need to create a